GabiiKatherin/web_notes_crud_angular/README.md

 If you want learning how to create this project use the tutorial below:

 <b>How to install Angular CLI:</b>
-- It is necessary to have NodeJS (version 16.14.2)
+- It is necessary to have NodeJS (version 16.14.2) because you will need to use <b>npm</b> package manager.
-- To install the Angular CLI, open terminal and use command below
+- To install the Angular CLI, open terminal and use command below it is angular command line interface.

 ```
 npm install -g @angular/cli@14.0.0